-There are not any Kentucky food handlers permit requirements for common restaurant employees according to current Kentucky food safety regulations.
+There are currently no food handler permit requirements for common restaurant employees according to current Kentucky food safety regulations.

-IMPORTANT: Counties, on the other hand, have the right to pose their own food safety rules.
-Take Fayette County, for example… They require all employees in the restaurant to receive a Kentucky food handlers permit even though the state doesn’t require it.
+IMPORTANT: Counties, on the other hand, have the right to impose their own food safety rules.
+Take Fayette County, for example who requires all employees in restaurants to receive a food handlers permit even though the state doesn’t require it.

-These rules, of course, can often overlap and/or differ from county to county… So it’s always smart to double check with your local health department.
+These rules, of course, can often overlap and/or differ from county to county.
+It’s always smart to double check with your local health department.
 Click here for the Kentucky Health Department county directory to learn more about county-specific food handler permit requirements.
 For those living in Lexington, we’ll break down those details below.

 ⚠️ Searching online for Kentucky food handlers permits will lead to multiple sites claiming that you must have one, and that they have the test for you to take.
 Please use caution with most of these course providers.
 In some instances, they are trying to get you to pay for something that you do NOT necessarily need… or potentially something that isn’t accepted in your local jurisdiction.